massquantity/LibRecommender/docs/source/user_guide/feature_engineering.rst

 I'm not sure about this, but I think this ``sqrtn`` idea originally came from `SVD++ <https://people.engr.tamu.edu/huangrh/Spring16/papers_course/matrix_factorization.pdf>`_, and it was also used in *Scaled Dot-Product Attention* part of `Transformer <https://arxiv.org/pdf/1706.03762.pdf>`_.
-Generally the four methods described here have similar functionality as in `tf.nn.embedding_lookup_sparse <https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/nn/embedding_lookup_sparse>`_, but we didn't use it directly in our implementation since it has no ``normal`` choice.
+Generally the four methods described here have similar functionality as in `tf.nn.embedding_lookup_sparse <https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/nn/embedding_lookup_sparse>`_, but we didn't use it directly in our implementation since it has no ``normal`` option.

 So in general you should choose a strategy in parameter ``multi_sparse_combiner`` when building models with ``multi_sparse`` features: